Fcaty/BuildIT/README.md

   - Notify user of available parts that were pre-ordered: ✔️

 - Reserve List:
-  - Removing from List
+  - Removing from List: ✔️

 - Cart
-  - Removing from Cart:
+  - Removing from Cart: ✔️
   - Checking Out: ✔️

 - PC Builder